hrithikguy/systecash/doc/README.translator.txt

 ----------------------------------------------------------------------

- 3. How to translate the GnuCash manual
+ 3. How to translate the systecash manual

 This section describes the actions needed to translate the manual.

 1) Create a new directory doc/sgml/<locale> (where <locale> is something like es, en_GB, or pt_PT).
 2) Copy the files from doc/sgml/C into this directory.
-3) Recreate the image files in doc/sgml/C/gnucash so that they are appropriate to the locale.
+3) Recreate the image files in doc/sgml/C/systecash so that they are appropriate to the locale.
 4) Edit all the sgml files and translate for the locale.